RASHMEET-KAUR15/sales-data-analysis/README.md

 7)Trains are the least orderd item and classic cars are most ordered item based on the data.

+Everyone is kindly requested to share their feedbacks on the project with me.Thank You!

 8)Madrid of spain has made the highest sales amongst all the cities around all other countries.

 9)November has highest sales of around Twenty one lakh eighteen thousand.